Transferable Multi-Bit Watermarking Across Frozen Diffusion Models via Latent Consistency Bridges: Experiments

 \subsection{Watermark Detection and Image Quality}

-Tab.~\ref{tab:overall_performance} compares all methods on clean watermarked images generated from DiffusionDB, DALL-E3, and MS-COCO 2017 prompts.
-Several key findings emerge across all three datasets.

-Compared to sampling-based methods, DiffMark achieves a perfect TPR of 1.0 at both 1\% and 0.1\% FPR thresholds on DiffusionDB and MS-COCO, and at 0.1\% FPR on DALL-E3, while additionally providing 64-bit multi-bit capacity and single-pass detection (Sec.~\ref{ssec:detection_speed}).
-DiffMark also consistently achieves higher per-bit accuracy than AquaLoRA across all datasets (0.9381 vs.\ 0.9355 on DiffusionDB; 0.9417 vs.\ 0.9124 on DALL-E3; 0.9407 vs.\ 0.9251 on MS-COCO) despite embedding a strictly longer secret (64 bits vs.\ 48 bits), yielding a larger identification key space ($2^{64}$ vs.\ $2^{48}$) without sacrificing detection reliability.
-In contrast, AquaLoRA's TPR drops to 0.9440 on DALL-E3 at 0.1\% FPR, indicating that its shorter secret does not fully compensate for the lower per-bit accuracy under stringent false-positive constraints.

-DiffMark also preserves competitive generation quality across all prompt distributions.
-On DiffusionDB, it achieves the best CLIP-FID (2.20) among all methods; on MS-COCO, it attains the lowest FID (67.86) and CLIP-FID (5.74), outperforming all sampling-based baselines; and on DALL-E3, it obtains a CLIP-FID of 7.61, second only to RingID (7.29) while providing 64-bit multi-bit capacity that RingID lacks.
-Although fine-tuning-based methods (i.e., Stable Signature and AquaLoRA) achieve the best generation consistency, they are tied to a single DM and cannot transfer across architectures without retraining/fine-tuning.
+Tab. \ref{tab:overall_performance} compares all methods on clean watermarked images generated from DiffusionDB prompts.
+Compared to sampling-based methods, DiffMark achieves a perfect TPR of 1.0 at both 1\% and 0.1\% FPR thresholds and better generation quality (e.g., CLIP-FID 2.20) while additionally providing 64-bit multi-bit capacity and single-pass detection (Sec.~\ref{ssec:detection_speed}).
+Notably, DiffMark achieves comparable per-bit accuracy to AquaLoRA (0.9381 vs. 0.9355) while embedding a strictly longer secret (64 bits vs. 48 bits), yielding a larger identification key space ($2^{64}$ vs. $2^{48}$) without sacrificing detection reliability.
+Although fine-tuning-based methods (i.e., Stable Signature and AquaLoRA) achieve competitive detection accuracy and the best generation consistency, they are tied to a single DM and cannot transfer across architectures without retraining/fine-tuning.
 DiffMark overcomes this limitation, as demonstrated by the cross-model analysis in Sec.~\ref{ssec:cross-model}.
-These results confirm that the dual-path training strategy and persistent delta injection generalize across prompt distributions without degrading either detection reliability or perceptual quality.